The Two Minute Review

 InvestEngine is FCA-regulated and therefore has to adhere to a strict set of codes.
 The FCA mandates, for example, that InvestEngine maintains client funds and assets separately from its own corporate accounts, a process known as ‘ring-fencing’.
 This separation is critical as it protects investors’ shares and funds from being used for any other purpose, such as company operations or recovery in the unlikely event of the firm’s insolvency.

-Alongside this, InvestEngine’s inclusion in the Financial Services Compensation Scheme (FSCS) provides further assurance, offering compensation coverage for any cash held in your account up to £85,000 in the event of InvestEngine’s insolvency.
+Alongside this, InvestEngine’s inclusion in the Financial Services Compensation Scheme (FSCS) provides further assurance, offering compensation coverage for any cash and value of assets held in your account up to £85,000 in the event of InvestEngine’s insolvency.

 So in conclusion, is it a good platform?